 The Department continues to meet this objective by providing affordable financing to public water systems to fund improvements to drinking water infrastructure.
 These improvements allow public water systems to continue providing safe, clean and abundant drinking water to the citizens of Missouri.
-The Department has made a concerted effort to assist projects in moving toward funding.
-During the reporting period, five projects entered into funding commitments.
+The Department has made a concerted effort to assist projects to make progress toward funding.
+During the reporting period, two projects entered into funding commitments.

 The Department is engaged in an ongoing effort to evaluate and streamline processes associated with the Drinking Water SRF to reduce barriers to and improve ease of participation.

-Implementation of many policy and procedure changes during FFY 2018 improved internal efficiency, consistency, process times, and enhanced customer service.
+Implementation of many policy and procedure changes during FFY 2018 and FFY 2019 improved internal efficiency, consistency, process times, and enhanced customer service.
+Examples include surveying past program participants regarding areas for improvement, streamlining internal review of applicant financial due diligence submittals, and streamlining the internal reimbursement process.

-The Department hosted eight workshops on statewide infrastructure needs and funding opportunities for drinking water systems and wastewater treatment systems during FFY 2018.
-These workshops for local leaders describe how to plan, pay for, and build water infrastructure projects using financial assistance from state and federal agencies, and are expected to attract applicants.
+The Department hosted five workshops on statewide infrastructure needs and funding opportunities for drinking water systems and wastewater treatment systems during FFY 2019.
+These workshops, attended by 160 local leaders statewide, describe how to plan, pay for, and build water infrastructure projects using financial assistance from state and federal agencies, and are expected to attract applicants.

-The Department's Public Drinking Water Branch (PDWB) continues to provide oversight of all public water systems in the state to promote compliance with the Safe Drinking Water Act.
-The branch uses set-aside funding to assist public water systems with compliance and public health issues by implementing and administering activities described in Section VIII of this report.
+The Department's Public Drinking Water Branch (PDWB) continues to provide oversight of all public water systems in the state to promote compliance with the SDWA.
+The branch uses setaside funding to assist public water systems with compliance and public health issues by implementing and administering activities described in Section VIII of this report.